 Degree completion programs

 Refund of tuition for degree completion students is made on the basis of classes completed in the respective course at the time a student is withdrawn or has notified the Office of Graduate and Continuing Studies that they are withdrawing.
 A student will be charged again for any course that is retaken.
-Students who withdraw will be refunded as follows:
+The weekly tuition refund schedule for the year-round calendar is posted in the Accounting Office and at https://www.goshen.edu/financial-aid/refund-policy/.

 Course withdrawal before the second class night shows no record on the student transcript.
-Withdrawal with a grade of “W” is possible only before the third class night.
-Withdrawal after the third week results in failure of the course and will be reflected as an “F W” on the transcript.
+Withdrawal with a grade of “W” is possible only before the fourth night (for 7-week courses) or the ninth week (for 15-week courses).
+Withdrawal after that time results in failure of the course and will be reflected as an “FW” on the transcript.